-Global Justice Now is calling for an international investigation into the Gates Foundation, and their report constitutes an attack on "philanthrocapitalism", the increasingly popular philosophy of applying business models to charity.
-In this way, the group is echoing the Global Policy Forum, which argues that super-rich philanthropists use organisations like the Gates and Rockefeller foundations to influence policy-making across the world.
+Global Justice Now is calling for an international investigation into the Gates Foundation, and their report constitutes an attack on "philanthrocapitalism," the increasingly popular philosophy of applying business models to charity.
+In this way, the group is echoing the Global Policy Forum, which argues that super-rich philanthropists use organizations like the Gates and Rockefeller foundations to influence policy-making across the world.

 Thanks to the methods the Foundation pursues, social justice is sacrificed on the altar of technocratic progress.
-For example, its work in Ethiopia turns a blind eye to the human rights abuses regularly committed by the autocratic Ethiopian state – much in the same way that the US and UK governments do.
-This development agenda happens to coincide neatly with the agricultural practices favoured by multi-national companies and the Foundation.
+For example, its work in Ethiopia turns a blind eye to the human rights abuses regularly committed by the autocratic Ethiopian state—much in the same way that the US and UK governments do.
+This development agenda happens to coincide neatly with the agricultural practices favored by multi-national companies and the Foundation.

-The Gates Foundation invests in the some of the same companies it funds – it used to own shares in Monsanto and supports a number of projects in which the GM manufacturer is a beneficiary – and remains a heavy pusher of chemicals and patented seeds.
+The Gates Foundation invests in the some of the same companies it funds—it used to own shares in Monsanto and supports a number of projects in which the GM manufacturer is a beneficiary—and remains a heavy pusher of chemicals and patented seeds.
 Global Justice Now points out that this undermines food sovereignty movements across the developing world and takes power out of the hands of local people and places it in the cash-hungry paws of international corporate executives.
-Of the $669million that the Gates Foundation has granted to NGOs for agricultural work, over three quarters has gone to organisations based in the US; Africa-based NGOs received just 4 per cent.
+Of the $669 million that the Gates Foundation has granted to NGOs for agricultural work, over three quarters has gone to organizations based in the US; Africa-based NGOs received just 4 percent.

 Not everyone agrees with the report, however.
 As a source in Ethiopia's ministry of foreign affairs told VICE: "In general, the work of the Foundation is regarded as a very good thing… Both Bill and Melinda have visited a number of times and have done excellent work."

 Nevertheless, these investments fund the Foundation's ongoing charitable activity.
-Companies widely criticised for contributing to social injustice such as Wal-Mart, Coca-Cola, Pfizer and BAE Systems are among those benefitting from $29billion-worth of investments in corporate stocks and bonds.
+Companies widely criticized for contributing to social injustice such as Walmart, Coca-Cola, Pfizer, and BAE Systems are among those benefitting from $29 billion worth of investments in corporate stocks and bonds.
 Many of the Foundation's senior staff members used to work in the multi-national corporations whose success the Foundation benefits from.

 In her book, No Such Thing as a Free Gift: The Gates Foundation and the Price of Philanthropy, the sociologist Linsey McGoey points out that today, charitable foundations are intimately involved with how the money they give out is spent.
 The Gates Foundation claims that it is guided by its partners' expertise, but McGoey argues that the evidence suggests that, whereas charity once trusted those with knowledge and experience to do what they did best, today's philanthrocapitalists want to tell us all what to do.

-The Gates Foundation tells the poor that they need its money, rather than economic, social and political justice.
-In doing this, the Foundation comes to exemplify what the Ancient Greeks called iatrogenics – "harm caused by the meddling of the healer".
+The Bill Gates Foundation tells the poor that they need its money, rather than economic, social, and political justice.
+In doing this, the Foundation comes to exemplify what the Ancient Greeks called iatrogenics—"harm caused by the meddling of the healer."
 With the world's wealth in fewer and fewer hands, we should all be very worried by the healer's meddling.